Vikyssiko/cub3D/README.md

 ## Launching the program

 To launch the program use command `make`.
-Then execute `./cub3D` with one argument, which is a map, for example `maps\map2.cub`
+Then execute `./cub3D` with one argument, which is a map, for example `maps\map2.cub`.
+If you want to see the bonus part compile with `make bonus`

 ### Compatibility